 - what actions you can take to control this risk

 - how quickly you should act.

-To determine the likelihood that someone will be harmed by work-related violence, ask yourself:
+To determine the likelihood that someone will be harmed by violence and aggression at work, ask yourself:

 - has it happened before, either in this place of work or somewhere else?